anshikagoyal3120/dockerproject/README.md

 About the project:-
 I have used docker compose to host wordpress in order to create an app.
 WordPress is a free and open-source content management system written in PHP and paired with a MySQL or MariaDB database.
 Also I am using MYSQL database to store information.This type of architecture is known as multi-tier architecture.
+The process is as follows:-

-I will be downloading the images of wordpress and mysql from the docker hub using the pull command.
+1. I will be downloading the images of wordpress and mysql from the docker hub using the pull command.
-Then we are supposed to launch both the containers using the specified images of Wordpress and Mysql respectively.
+2. Then we are supposed to launch both the containers using the specified images of Wordpress and Mysql respectively.
-Then we need to download docker compose
+3. Then we need to download docker compose
-I will be creating a directory under docker compose and creating a file in the directory docker-compose.yml and in the file we will be writing the code.
+4. I will be creating a directory under docker compose and creating a file in the directory docker-compose.yml and in the file we will be writing the code.
-In the code we are using various commands to:- a) To create our own storage (volume):- So that our data is not lost whenever our container is deleted. b) Linking wordpress to the mysql database c) Passing the value of variables in wordpress and mysql.
+5. In the code we are using various commands to:-
+a) To create our own storage (volume):- So that our data is not lost whenever our container is deleted.
+b) Linking wordpress to the mysql database
+c) Passing the value of variables in wordpress and mysql.